-If your degree is awarded in time for you to graduate at the January 2014 Degree Congregation and you have not registered to attend, your degree will automatically be conferred in absentia (i.e. formally awarded at a ceremony in your absence).
+If your degree is awarded in time for you to graduate at the February 2015 Degree Congregation and you have not registered to attend, your degree will automatically be conferred in absentia (i.e. formally awarded at a ceremony in your absence).
 You will then not be able to attend a future graduation ceremony for the same award.

-In order to graduate at the January Degree Congregation, your examiners report and recommendation has to be considered at an examinations board.
-Details of the dates of these examinations boards and their respective deadlines for receipt of examiners reports are available here for research degrees, or by contacting your Faculty Office for taught degrees.
+In order to graduate at the February Degree Congregation, your examiner's report and recommendation has to be considered at an examinations board.
+Details of the dates of these examinations boards and their respective deadlines for receipt of examiners' reports are available here for research degrees, or by contacting your Faculty Office for taught degrees.

-Please note that if your degree is awarded at an examinations board, subject to the correction of minor errors, you are still eligible to graduate at the January 2014 Degree Congregation.
+Please note that if your degree is awarded at an examinations board subject to the correction of minor errors, you will still be eligible to graduate at the February 2015 Degree Congregation.
 However, your degree certificate will only be issued when the Examinations Office has received written confirmation that the corrections have been made.

 Please note that your degree certificate will only be issued once the hardbound copy of your thesis has been submitted to the Postgraduate Examinations Office.